Best 25+ annotation and markup tools in 2021

 Annotate is a smart digital workplace that helps your team take online PDF documents from the first draft to final sign-off.
 Some users complain that the pricing is not as transparent as it should be, which could create some confusion and make it difficult to ascertain its true value.

 Given the pricing of the PDF tool, users might also expect it to support alternative formats, such as videos and images.
+Also check out our list of the best free PDF markup tools in 2023.

-Video and audio annotation tools
+Video and audio markup tools

 6. Filestage